sahana/eden/docs/en/docs/configuration.rst

 **EMAIL SETTINGS**
     The email settings are pretty straightforward, so we will not explain them here.

-    .. warnign:: Django 1.4 still doesn't have support for SSL emails, you will need to use unsecure email addresses.
+    .. warning:: Django 1.4 still doesn't have support for SSL emails, you will need to use unsecure email addresses.

 Other settings